INTRODUCTION

 For the future people who will only find a bunch of charred debris from our world, I will explain that a megaphone was a mechanical musical instrument driven by machines of one hundred to five hundred horsepower or more.
 It was hellish music that could bring down the strongest walls, just as the walls of ancient Jericho fell.

-The megaphone, which played Beethoven's sonatas, destroyed the entire great army of Negroes who were moving to conquer Europe.
+The megaphone, playing Beethoven's sonatas, was what destroyed the entire great army of Negroes who were moving to conquer Europe.
 The weakest megaphones were installed on police ships that maintained order in this airy ocean, which were used in cases where it was necessary to drown out the voices of speakers who were objectionable to the government, or to interrupt illegal music.

 Note.
 There are many kinds of humor, but the best kinds are those combined with revenge.
 Fools are carried away by laughter, which carries them on its free wings into regions where they would never dare to penetrate if they never surrendered to its power.
 Laughter, born among the fields, on the banks of streams, was dying in the stone walls of Heliopolis, all of our science and all of our art were powerless to revive it.